adammakesfilm/adammakesfilm/README.md

 I'm still learning, if there is a mistake please guide me

 - 📚 I'm currently learning Java
-- ⭐️ For now my hyperfixations are Path of Exile, making ice cream, and ChatGPT
+- ⭐️ For now my hyperfixations are Warframe, Minecraft, making ice cream, and Google Gemini
 - 💙 I hope I made you smile, that's all I ever wanted

 ### Connect with me: